VerifyTests/Verify.Avalonia/readme.md

         window.Show();

-        // Set values to the input boxes by simulating text input: window.SecondOperandInput.Text = "10";
+        // Set values to the input boxes window.SecondOperandInput.Text = "0";
-        window.SecondOperandInput.Text = "0";

         // Raise click event on the button: